isomerpages/ura-mbsc2021/_about/0-marina-bay-singapore-countdown-2021.md

 This year, Singapore’s iconic countdown event, MBSC 2021, takes on a unique format to bring people together to reflect on 2020 and to celebrate our hopes and aspirations for the coming year.

-MBSC 2021 will feature two highlights: Shine a Light, a choreographed light display; as well as Share the Moment, a showcase of co-created art, transformed by projection mapping onto iconic facades in Marina Bay – The Fullerton Hotel Singapore, ArtScience Museum and the Merlion.
+MBSC 2021 will feature two main highlights: Shine a Light, a choreographed light display, as well as Share the Moment, a showcase of co-created art, transformed by projection mapping onto iconic facades in Marina Bay – The Fullerton Hotel Singapore, ArtScience Museum and the Merlion.